dl4genaudio/dl4genaudio.github.io/cnn/index.md

     * [Jessica Torres-Soto](https://jntorres.github.io) (Stanford PhD Alumna) will talk to us about her research.
     * She will focus her presentation on this paper: [Multi-task deep learning for cardiac rhythm detection in wearable devices](https://www.nature.com/articles/s41746-020-00320-4)
     * Read Jessica's paper in detail, but focus on the part that covers the model architecture and results.
-    * On our course subreddit, there is a thread to discuss Jessicaa's paper.
+    * On our course subreddit, there is a thread to discuss Jessica's paper.
     * You must post two questions you have after reading the paper.
     * Do not repeat questions that have already been asked.
     * The sooner you post, the less likely it will be that somebody else already asked your question.